On almost sure limit theorems for heavy-tailed products of long-range dependent linear processes

-Very few MSSLN results have been explored for the combination of LRD and HT data.
-Louhichi and Soulier \cite{louhichi} gave a MSSLN for linear processes where the innovations are linear symmetric $\alpha$-stable processes, and with coefficients $\{c_i\}_{i\in\mathbb{Z}}$ satisfying $\sum_{i=-\infty}^{\infty}|c_i|^s<\infty$ for some $1\leq s<\alpha$.
-Rio \cite{Rio} explored MSSLN results for a strongly mixing sequence $\{X_n\}_{n\in\mathbb{Z}}$ assuming conditions on the mixing rate function and the quantile function of $|X_0|$.
+Very few MSLLN results have been explored for the combination of LRD and HT data.
+Louhichi and Soulier \cite{louhichi} gave a MSLLN for linear processes where the innovations are linear symmetric $\alpha$-stable processes, and with coefficients $\{c_i\}_{i\in\mathbb{Z}}$ satisfying $\sum_{i=-\infty}^{\infty}|c_i|^s<\infty$ for some $1\leq s<\alpha$.
+Rio \cite{Rio} explored MSLLN results for a strongly mixing sequence $\{X_n\}_{n\in\mathbb{Z}}$ assuming conditions on the mixing rate function and the quantile function of $|X_0|$.
+Dang and Istas \cite{dangistas} obtained consistent estimators for both the Hurst as well as stability indices of $H$-self-similar $\alpha$-stable processes.
 Kouritzin and Sadeghi \cite{KOSA} gave a MSLLN for the outer product of two-sided linear processes exhibiting both long memory and heavy tails, and found that the rate of convergence differed from that of linear process alone.
-This led us to believe that MSLLN for higher products might facilitate simultaneously estimation of the amount of LRD and HT present in data, where commonly used estimators can only be used for one or the other and, indeed, fail to apply when both are present.
-Thus, generalizing \cite[Theorem~3]{KOSA} from outer to arbitrary products will be the main goal of this paper.
+This led us to believe that MSLLN for higher products might have different rates, and quantifying their rates of convergence could lead to interesting applications like devising simple tests to indicate presence of LRD and HT in data.
+Indeed, by applying Proposition \ref{equalinnov} of our paper, with different powers, and observing where convergence and divergence takes place, one could get an indication of the range of LRD and HT present in the dataset.
+This is a potential area for further investigation.
+Generalizing \cite[Theorem~3]{KOSA} from outer to arbitrary products will be the main goal of this paper.
 More motivation and explanation of challenges faced, is provided in Section \ref{motiv}.
 We refer the reader to \cite{kosadecoup} for possible further applications of our results to stochastic approximation and observer design.